danforthcenter/plantcv/docs/within_frame.md

 ## Check whether an object is completely within an image

-This function tests whether an object (defined as any nonzero pixels) falls completely within the bounds of an image or if it touches the edge.
+This function tests whether an object (defined as nonzero pixels in a mask) falls completely within the bounds of an image or if it touches the edge.

 **plantcv.within_frame**(*mask*)